-2. Proactive all-hazard risk mitigation.
-In reactive security operations, best practices are absolutely critical.
-But events in this space comprise a small part of the available time of these operations.
-It is in the considerable balance of routine operational time where we may find increased scope and value.
-Opportunities to be more proactive have incented many security service providers to expand their suite of offerings.
+2. Connect the KPIs to proactive all-hazard risk mitigation- Performance excellence is expected in reactive security operations and best practices are absolutely critical here.
+But we know that events in this space may comprise a small part of the 24/7/365 available time of these operations.
+It is in the considerable balance of routine operational time where the hunt for increased scope and value may be directed.
+Opportunities to be more proactive have incented many of the security service provider's to expand their suite of offerings.
 Technology installation and systems integration facilitate anomaly detection and situational awareness by more reliably seeking out hazards and risks before they occur.
 This requires hazard-focused planning and shift-based operations.
-As is demonstrated in Figure 1 below, OpEx practices directed to specific risk reduction initiatives can yield high value results and contribute in quantifiable ways to Security's value proposition.
+As is demonstrated in the following graph, OpEx practices directed to specific risk reduction initiatives can yield high value results and contribute in quantifiable ways to Security's value proposition.

-Return on Security Investment (RoSI) = Value:
+Return on Security Investment (RoSI) = Value: Reductions in Risk Events Attributable to Defined Security Initiatives

-Reductions in Risk Events Attributable to Defined Security Initiatives
+Figure 1- Reduced Risk Attributable to Defined Security Initiatives